-Training and development managers plan, direct, and coordinate programs to enhance the knowledge and skills of an organization's employees.
-They also oversee a staff of training and development specialists.
+Training and development managers oversee staff and plan, direct, and coordinate programs to enhance the knowledge and skills of an organization's employees.

 Training and development managers typically do the following:

 Training and development managers typically supervise a staff of training and development specialists, such as instructional designers, program developers, and instructors.
 Managers teach training methods to specialists who, in turn, instruct the organization's employees—both new and experienced.
 Managers direct the daily activities of specialists and evaluate their effectiveness.
-Although most managers primarily oversee specialists and training and development program operations, some—particularly those in smaller companies—also may conduct training courses.
+Although most managers primarily oversee specialists and training and development program operations, some—particularly those in smaller companies—may also conduct training courses.

-|Professional, scientific, and technical services||12|
+|Professional, scientific, and technical services||13%|

-|Educational services; state, local, and private||10|
+|Educational services; state, local, and private||10%|

-|Healthcare and social assistance||8|
+|Healthcare and social assistance||10%|